BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

-In this section, we describe the reward function used by \task~for RLVR.
-The reward function has two dimensions: \textit{reconstruction fidelity}, which measures whether the input can be fully recovered from generated segments, and \textit{semantic alignment} which evaluates agreements between generated segments and annotated segments.
+Boundary generation presents optimization challenges for SFT, as it can mistakenly penalize correct starting tokens and provides a insufficient penalty for minor token mismatches.
+Therefore, \task~applies RLVR after SFT using the reward function with two dimensions: \textit{reconstruction fidelity}, which measures whether the input can be fully recovered from generated segments, and \textit{semantic alignment} which evaluates agreements between generated and annotated segments.

 To measure reconstruction fidelity, \task~uses the reconstruction ratio $\rho_{\textrm{rec}}$.
-The metric is calculated as the proportion of the input text $d$ that can be successfully reconstructed from the texts of generated segments $\hat{t}_i$:

-where $|*|$ denotes the length of a text in character.
+The metric is calculated as the proportion of the input text $d$ that can be successfully reconstructed from the texts of generated segments $\hat{t}_i$: $\rho_{\textrm{rec}}(\hat{T}^L,d)={\sum^n_{i=1}|\hat{t_i}|}/{|d|}$, where $|*|$ denotes the length of a text in characters.
 The reconstruction ratio $\rho_{\textrm{rec}}(*)$ ranges from zero to one, with higher values indicating more complete reconstruction of the input structured text $d$.
+Compared with SFT, the metric imposes stronger penalties on segments with token mismatches.